awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 **To create your cluster**

 1. Create an Amazon VPC with public and private subnets that meets Amazon EKS requirements\.
-If you're deploying a cluster to a China region, replace the URL with `https://s3.cn-north-1.amazonaws.com.cn/amazon-eks/cloudformation/2020-10-29/`\.

    ```
    aws cloudformation create-stack \